rovingpen/path-of-the-kings/chapter-02.md

 Being an unknown factor, untraceable and unpredictable, gave him the upper hand in nearly every situation as proven the previous evening.
 If those thugs had expected him and attacked him at once he wouldn't have been able to dispose of them as easily.
 His sudden appearance and their ignorance of his actual skills had offered him an easy victory.

 He pushed the thoughts away and placed an hand on Issei's shoulder in a comforting manner, walking with him to his next period.
-If the poor guy only knew how many troubles Tohsaka and he could actually bring forth....
+If the poor guy only knew how many troubles Tohsaka and he could actually bring forth...

 ------------------------------------------------------------------------